 How to Trick Yourself Into Spending Less

-We all know that spending less and saving more money are things that we should do, but the “do” part is often what gets in the way.
+We all know that spending less and saving more money are two things we all should do, problem is, the “do” part of the equation is often left out.
 When you’ve got a full-time job, a family, and a social life to tend to, adding one more thing to the to-do list can become a huge hurdle.
 That’s why I’ve taken to tricking myself into spending less money, so it becomes more automatic.
 Yes, I like to play mind games on myself—mind games that save me dough.
-Read on to learn this special kind of witchcraft.

 Practically everywhere we look, we’re visually tempted by things we could spend money on (cars, clothes, cocktails!), but how about things we should save for?
 If I’m saving up for a vacation, I’ll put a photo of my dream destination in my wallet right next to my credit cards, and whenever I’m on the verge of swiping the plastic, I’ll give it a second thought.
 Is online shopping your downfall?
 Make that scene from Tulum your desktop background.